denoland/deno/docs/runtime/workers.md

 ### Permissions

-Creating new `Worker` instance is treated the same way as a dynamic import;
+Creating a new `Worker` instance is similar to a dynamic import; therefore Deno requires appropriate permission for this action.
-therefore appropriate permission is required depending if worker uses local or remote code.

-Local workers require `--allow-read` permission:
+For workers using local modules; `--allow-read` permission is required:

 ```ts
 // main.ts